-(a) This [act] does not apply to an agreement with an individual who the provider has no reason to know resides in this state at the time of the agreement.

-(b) This [act] does not apply to a provider to the extent that the provider:

-(1) provides or agrees to provide debt-management, educational, or counseling services to an individual who the provider has no reason to know resides in this state at the time the provider agrees to provide the services; or

-(2) receives no compensation for debt-management services from or on behalf of the individuals to whom it provides the services or from their creditors.

-(c) This [act] does not apply to the following persons or their employees when the person or the employee is engaged in the regular course of the person's business or profession:
+- (a) This [act] does not apply to an agreement with an individual who the provider has no reason to know resides in this state at the time of the agreement. - (b) This [act] does not apply to a provider to the extent that the provider: - 29 (1) provides or agrees to provide debt-management, educational, or counseling 30 services to an individual who the provider has no reason to know resides in this state at the time 31 the provider agrees to provide the services; or - (2) receives no compensation for debt-management services from or on behalf of the individuals to whom it provides the services or from their creditors. - (c) This [act] does not apply to the following persons or their employees when the person or the employee is engaged in the regular course of the person's business or profession:

-(1) a judicial officer, a person acting under an order of a court or an administrative agency, or an assignee for the benefit of creditors;

-(2) a bank;

-(3) an affiliate, as defined in Section 2(2)(B)(i), of a bank if the affiliate is regulated by a federal or state banking regulatory authority; or reasonably know to reside in this state.
-Section 19(a)(3) requires the agreement between a provider and an individual to state the individual's address.
-If the individual supplies an address outside this state, the provider may have no reason to know that the individual is residing in this state at the time of the agreement.
-If a provider operates through an agent or independent contractor to solicit and enroll individuals in plans, the provider may have reason to know if the agent or independent contractor has reason to know.
-This is true even if the agent or independent contractor is itself within the definition of provider.
-In addition, the provider may be liable under section 31 for the conduct of the agent or independent contractor.
+1 (1) a judicial officer, a person acting under an order of a court or an 2 administrative agency, or an assignee for the benefit of creditors; 3 (2) a bank; 4 (3) an affiliate, as defined in Section 2(2)(B)(i), of a bank if the affiliate is 5 regulated by a federal or state banking regulatory authority; or 6 (4) a title insurer, escrow company, or other person that provides bill-paying 7 services if the provision of debt-management services is incidental to the bill-paying services.
+8 Comment 9 10 1.
+Under section 2(15) a person may be a provider even if the person has no physical presence in this state.
+If not exempted by this section, all persons within the definition of 11 "provider" must comply with the Act.
+The objective of subsections (a) and (b)(1) is to limit 12 13 applicability of the Act to providers that enter agreements with persons who they should 14 reasonably know to reside in this state.
+Section 19(a)(3) requires the agreement between a 15 provider and an individual to state the individual's address.
+If the individual supplies an address 16 outside this state, the provider may have no reason to know that the individual is residing in this 17 state at the time of the agreement.
+If a provider operates through an agent or independent 18 contractor to solicit and enroll individuals in plans, the provider may have reason to know if the 19 agent or independent contractor has reason to know.
+This is true even if the agent or independent 20 contractor is itself within the definition of provider.
+In addition, the provider may be liable under 21 section 31 for the conduct of the agent or independent contractor.
+22 23 2.
+The Act applies to an agreement with an individual who is residing in this state on a 24 non-permanent basis, such as a member of the armed services, an individual occupying a 25 vacation home in this state, a student, or an individual who has lost his or her home and temporarily resides with a relative in this state.
+26 28 29